otisibor/serverless-database-to-datalake-ETL-with-AWS-Glue/2_ExtractDataWithGlue/README.md

 ### 2A: Create AWS Glue Crawler

-In this step, we will use a CloudFormation template to provision the RDS MySql database which we will need in later steps of the workshop.
+In this step, we will create a crawler in AWS GLue to crawl your RDS MySql database.

 <details>
 <summary><strong>AWS Glue Crawler creation Instructions (expand for details)</strong></summary><p>